mindymallory/PriceAnalysis/docs/04-FuturesConctractsandHedging.md

 A futures contract is a contract between two parties to buy and sell at an agreed to price, a specific quantity and quality of something at a specific location.
 In the case of CBOT corn futures, it is 5,000 bushels of U.S. number 2 yellow corn, at specific elevators along the Illinois River, Lake Michigan, or associated canals.
 These contracts are traded on a centralized exchange, similar to the 'stock market', and the two counter-parties do not know each other.
 The difference between a futures contract, and say buying a stock, is that when the trade takes place, no ownership transfer occurs.
 It is simply a promise to buy or sell at a specific date in the future.
 That is why there are many different futures contract 'months' like 'December 2017' corn futures, and 'March 2018' corn futures.
 Traders on futures exchanges need to post 'margin' which is just an amount of money that acts as a performance bond so that everyone has confidence that both parties can make good on the contract if it is held until the futures contract expires.
 As the price moves up, the seller's position is losing (because selling 'low' is 'bad' business), and some money is taken from their margin account and put into the buyer's margin account (because buying 'low' is 'good' business).
 This daily transfer of money from the losers to the winners is called 'marking to market', and it makes sure everyone has the financial capital required to make good on the terms of the contract.

 Consider this example.
 At 10am the March corn futures contract is trading at \$4.50 per bushel.
 Trader A decides to buy one contract and Trader B decides to sell one contract.
-At 1pm both traders decide to close their postion and the price has moved up to \$4.75 per bushel.
+At 1pm both traders decide to close their position and the price has moved up to \$4.75 per bushel.
 Since the price went up the by \$0.25 per bushel, the longs (buyers) gain $+0.25*5000 = \$1250$ and the shorts (sellers) lose $-0.25*5000 = \$1250$.

 |Time   | Trader A | Trader B |
 |:------|:---------|:---------|